 - Assess and provide care to residents with compromised respiratory, cardiovascular and gastrostomy needs such as individuals with ventilators, tracheostomy, J-PEG and G-tubes.

-- Provide respiratory therapy for patients with acute and chronic respiratory conditions.
+- Provided respiratory therapy for patients with acute and chronic respiratory conditions.

 - Participate in a code blue crisis and perform CPR to resuscitate patient(s).

-- Provide treatment for wound care on pressure sores and surgical wound.
+- Provided treatment for wound care on pressure sores and surgical wound.

-- Provide feeding through G-tubes and J-tubes for residents unable to consume sufficient calories to meet metabolic needs.
+- Provided feeding through G-tubes and J-tubes for residents unable to consume sufficient calories to meet metabolic needs.